NeCTAR-RC/nectar-training/package07/sections/connectWithVNC.markdown

 4. Now you can click **Open** to start the SSH terminal.
 The tunnel will now be active as long as the PuTTY terminal window stays open.
 You can use this SSH terminal as a shell into the instance as well (as we have been doing the whole time), while simultaneously having your remote desktop open.

 5. The next time you run PuTTY, you must open these saved settings by selecting the name in the **Saved Sessions** pane and clicking **Load**, then clicking **Open**.
-O,r you can simply double-click the session name to load and run the saved session.
+Or, you can simply double-click the session name to load and run the saved session.

 See also the section about SSH Tunnelling in the [Appendix](appendices.html) for more information.